vincentweisser/Computational_Longevity/Book/_build/html/_sources/Chapter 2 - Biology basics and measuring biology.md

 # Quantifying biological research in longevity

-Once we have a very basic understanding of basic unit of life, the cell, the interesting question becomes:
+Once we have a very basic understanding of basic unit of life, the cell, next interesting question becomes:

 > *What can we measure about different processes happening inside of the cell?*